Hydroxylation

 In chemistry, hydroxylation refers to the installation of a hydroxyl group (\sOH) into an organic compound.
 Hydroxylations generate alcohols and phenols, which are very common functional groups.
 Hydroxylation confers some degree of water-solubility.
 Hydroxylation of a hydrocarbon is an oxidation, thus a step in degradation.

+Atmospheric hydroxylation

+Hydroxylation via reaction with tropospheric hydroxyl radicals and oxygen is one possible pathway for the degradation of aromatic compounds: